 Programs and Communications Coordinator

-Danny’s passion for serving the community as a storyteller and activist was ignited in his formative years in Cleveland, Ohio.
+Danny’s passion for serving the community as a storyteller and activist was ignited in his early years in Cleveland, Ohio.
 Since earning a Bachelor of Arts degree from the School of Cinematic Arts at the University of Southern California, he has contributed to multimedia projects advocating for endangered wildlife protection, civic engagement, civil rights, community education, and the arts.
 Danny has supported a diverse array of creative projects on Maui since 2011, with a focus on contributing to Hawai‘iʻs vibrant artist communities.
-He has worked with multiple local, national, and international nonprofit organizations, most recently as Development Director for Charleston Playhouse, a nascent equity theater organization in Charleston, South Carolina.
+He has worked with multiple local, national, and international nonprofit organizations.
 Danny is a soul surfer, wanderluster, yoga instructor, LGBTQ rights advocate, and a tree planter.